 6 Nutrition Strategies for a Stronger Sex Drive

-Here's how to eat for a steamier sex life.
+Here's how to eat for a better sex life.

 Essentials for a healthy sex life

-Some people vouch for the effect of foods on their sex drive, but extravagant claims for many aphrodisiacs are not borne out by scientific studies.
-While sexual function may be our physical response to a cascade of hormones, sexual drive is basically maintained by an active mind in a healthy body.
-This is how many times you have to have sex to slow aging.
+Some people say certains foods have an effect on their sex drive, but extravagant claims for many aphrodisiacs are not borne out by scientific studies.
+While sexual function may be related in part to our physical and emotional response to a cascade of hormones (if you don’t have a health condition or medication that impacts your sex drive, that is), sexual drive can be helped by having an active mind in a healthy body.
+Here’s what you need to know.

 A healthy sex life depends on good nutrition